We Drive the World’s Leading Products

 We are committed to developing new and better ways to put our products to use in a wide range of industries and applications.
-To maintain our leading role, we continually evaluate each aspect of our work.
-ISO 9001:2015 certification of our quality management systems further highlights our long-term commitment to continuous improvement and to meeting the requirements of the most demanding customer applications.
+To maintain our leading role, our team continually evaluate each aspect of our work.
+ISO 9001 certification of our quality management systems further highlights our long-term commitment to continuous improvement and to meeting the requirements of the most demanding customer applications.

 To learn more, please feel free to contact us!

 Growing up in Loomis, Nebraska, Carl and Paul Bodine, two Swedish immigrants, were fascinated by the town's first electric generator.
 So they began to send away for every available catalog and pamphlet to find out more about this exciting "new" source of energy.

 Some years later, with the promise of jobs in Chicago, the Bodines set off for this thriving prairie metropolis.

 While working various jobs in the electrical field, the brothers spent their spare time refining their motor design skills in a small workshop at Mrs. Johnson's boarding house.
 General purpose fractional horsepower motors were relatively new when Carl and Paul produced their first 1/20 - 1/12 hp "D-type" motors in 1905.

 Just two years after they opened for business, their first custom motor job came in.
 An Iowa dentist, tired of his foot treadle drill, approached the Bodines during the 2nd annual Chicago Electrical Show in 1907, and asked for their help.
 He was so satisfied with the modified "D" motor they provided that he recommended the young men to a major dental equipment company.
 The Bodines had found their first large customer!

 The 1920s: America Swings